sjentsch/lsjDocs/Ch16/Ch16_Bayes_5.rst

 earlier chapter on *t*-tests (chapter :doc:`../Ch11/Ch11_tTest`).
 In this data set, we have two groups of students, those who received lessons from Anastasia and those who took their classes with Bernadette.
-The question we want to answer is whether there’s any difference in the grades received by these two groups of students.
+The question we want to answer is whether there is any difference in the grades received by these two groups of students.
 Back in that chapter, I suggested you could analyse this kind of data using the Independent Samples *t*-test in jamovi, which gave us the results in :numref:`fig-bayes1`.
 As we obtain a *p*-value less than 0.05,